01Infant Care and Early Childhood Education

 - Eligibility for support :

-- Children aged 24 to 86 months before entering elementary school who do not attend daycare centers, kindergartens, or full-day child care services (parental benefits are supported for children aged up to 23 months)
+- Children aged 24 to 86 months (pre-elementary school age) who do not go to a childcare center or kindergarten, or use a full-day childcare service (parental allowances are provided for children aged 0 to 23 months.)

 - In the case of infants without Korean nationality, homecare allowance support is not provided (exception applies to refugees)